 The Fire Chief is responsible for the overall development and implementation of the Strategic Master Plan.
-The Fire Chief and Planning Team committee, members from the Administration, Operations, Training & Education, and Fire Prevention elements meet annually to review and revise sections of the plan.
-As initiatives and objectives are met, they are removed and new initiatives are developed and added to the plan to keep a fresh and renewed focus on improving emergency services delivery during the next fiscal year.
+The Fire Chief and Planning Team committee, members from the Administration, Operations, Training & Education, and Fire Prevention elements meet annually to review and revise sections of the plan with approval from the Base Fire Marshall.
+As initiatives and objectives are met, they are removed, and new initiatives are developed and added to the plan to keep a fresh and renewed focus on improving emergency services delivery during the next fiscal year.